cliu212/cliu212.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a postdoc at [Halıcıoğlu Data Science Institute (HDSI)](https://datascience.ucsd.edu/), [UC San Diego](https://ucsd.edu/), working with [Dr. Misha Belkin](http://misha.belkin-wang.org/).
+I am an Assistant Professor in [ECE department](https://engineering.purdue.edu/ECE) at [Purdue University](https://www.purdue.edu/).
 I obtained my Ph.D. degree in Computer Science from [The Ohio State University](https://www.osu.edu/) in 2021, where I was advised by [Dr. Misha Belkin](http://misha.belkin-wang.org/).
 After that, I spent one year at Meta (a.k.a.
-Facebook) as a research scientist.
+Facebook) as a research scientist, and two years at [Halıcıoğlu Data Science Institute (HDSI)](https://datascience.ucsd.edu/), [UC San Diego](https://ucsd.edu/), working with [Dr. Misha Belkin](http://misha.belkin-wang.org/). .
 I also hold B.S. and M.S. degrees in physics from [Tsinghua University](https://www.tsinghua.edu.cn/en/).

-**I will join [Purdue University](https://www.purdue.edu/), [ECE department](https://engineering.purdue.edu/ECE), as an Assistant Professor in August 2024.
-I am looking for PhD students to join my group.
+**I am looking for PhD students to join my group.
 Please email me if you are interested in working with me!**

 **Research Interests:** My research focuses on the (theoretical) foundation of deep learning and its applications.
 I am enthusiastic in studying fundamental deep learning problems and opening the “black box” of deep learning, by theoretically understanding the neural network models and the dynamics of neural network training.
 I am also interested in applying these new findings to solve practical problems.